Maths Problem Solving At KS2: Strategies and Resources For Primary School Teachers

 Ofsted’s view on problem solving in the Maths curriculum

 Despite its centrality, Ofsted report that ‘problem solving is not emphasised enough in the Maths curriculum’.
 Not surprisingly, problem solving isn’t taught that well either because teachers can lack confidence, or they tend to rely on a smaller range of tried and tested strategies they feel comfortable with but which may not always ‘hit home’.
-If you’re looking to provide further support to those pupils who haven’t yet mastered problem solving, you probably need a range of different strategies, depending on both the problem being attempted and the aptitude of the pupil.
+If you’re looking to provide further support to those learners who haven’t yet mastered problem solving, you probably need a range of different strategies, depending on both the problem being attempted and the aptitude of the pupil.

 We’ve therefore created a free KS2 resource aimed at Maths Coordinators and KS2 teachers that teaches you when and how to use 9 key problem solving techniques: The Ultimate Guide to Problem Solving Techniques